 When you shave, you apply some pressure to the razor and use short decisive strokes across the face or other parts of the body, which can sometimes lead to cuts.

-When you dermaplane, you lightly glide the razor on your skin.
+When you dermaplane, you lightly glide the dermaplaning razor blade on your skin.
 There should be no pressure placed on the blade at all and therefore no risk of cuts (if done properly).

 The goal